bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 We'll start off with a demo that maybe 5-7 years ago would have been very hard to accomplish using traditional computing tools.

-To give some context, Suma is an application we manage in DLI for doing space analytics.
+To give some context, Suma is an application we developed at NC State for doing space analytics.
 Generally the way this is done is that someone walks through the library with an IPad and observes with their own eyes what people are doing in our spaces.
 They manually capture the number of people by navigating the space and pressing a button for each person they see.

 ---
-# SumaVision Demo 1
+# SumaVision Demo

 <video controls src="videos/sumav_1.mov" type="video/mp4" class="img-squash img-center"/>

 ???

-This is a demo to illustrate the power of the technology, so we'll leave ethical considerations aside for right now.
-What if we could capture images of a space and use that to count the number of people in a space?
+Leaving ethical considerations aside for the purposes of a technical demo, what if we could capture images of a space and use that to count the number of people in a space?

 We built this demo to show that we can do something like this pretty easily.
 You can see that this was captured in Suma.